 Jon Hull’s love for Christian radio goes back to 1974 when he interned on a two-hour Christian music show on a local AM radio station.
 He got his “real” start a few years later at WCVC in Tallahassee, Florida.
 His 40+ year career brought him to KSBJ in 1996 where today he serves as the Senior Director of Donor Engagement.
 Jon has been widely recognized by numerous publications like CRW Magazine, Radio & Records Magazine and is the recipient of countless awards and accolades like the Scott Campbell Award, Major Market Program Director of the Year and the R&R Christian Radio Programmer of the Year, just to name a few.
 When he’s not leading KSBJ in its donor efforts, you’ll find Jon spending time with his family (his wife Karen, their two daughters, sons-in-laws, and four grandchildren), gardening, cooking, and playing drums and percussion on his church’s worship team.
 After many years of award-winning experience in Christian radio, Jon Hull’s service to the KSBJ team and to Christian radio in general cannot be overstated.

 Steven Thompson came to KSBJ from CNN where he worked as their Engineering Manager for nine years.
-Today, Steven puts his talents to work as KSBJ’s Senior Director of Technology providing leadership, vision, and direction for our Engineering, IT, and Facilities departments.
+Today, Steven puts his talents to work as KSBJ’s Vice President, Engineering, IT and Facilities, providing leadership, vision, and direction for our Engineering, IT, and Facilities departments.
 Steven’s heart belongs to his wife, Melanie, his three adult children (Jeremiah, Nathanael, and Hannah), his first (and only, so far) grandchild Daniel, and his fur-babies Petra and Jitters.
 When he’s not spending time with his family, you can find him in the mountains of Georgia, Oregon, or Colorado doing everything from hiking to camping to kayaking.
 He also serves as the Worship Pastor and Media Ministry Director for his church as well as the Tribe of Judah Motorcycle Ministry.
 Proverbs 3:5-6 is the passage that governs Steven’s life and he’ll be the first to tell you that it is by God’s grace that he is where he is today.
 With his God-given talents and experience, the KSBJ family is equally thankful for God graciously leading Steven to lead our technology team.